-The bulb can be replaced from the inside of the drum.

-Remove the two screws which secure the bulb cover.

-Unscrew the bulb from the bulb-holder.
+The bulb can be replaced from inside the drum.
+Remove the two screws which secure the bulb cover Unscrew the bulb from the bulb-holder.
 When replacing the cover, ensure that the sealing ring is correctly positioned in its seat.